 Refugee Resettlement in the United States

-Resettlement to the United States is a long process that can take months, or even years.
-U.S. resettlement is voluntary and refugees must decide for themselves whether relocating to the U.S. is the right choice for them and their families.
+Resettlement to the United States is a long process that can take 18-24 months or longer.
+U.S. resettlement is voluntary and refugees must decide for themselves whether relocating to the United States is the right choice for them and their families.
 Resettlement processing is free of charge to the applicant.
-However, if you are approved, you will be asked to sign a promissory note for your family’s airplane tickets and will be required to repay the cost of the ticket over a period of time after you have arrived in the U.S.
+However, if you are approved, you will be asked to sign a promissory note for your family’s airplane tickets and will be required to repay the cost of the ticket over a period of time after you have arrived in the United States.

 If there are any changes in your contact information, status in the country of asylum, or family composition, such as birth, death, marriage, or divorce, or if you return to your country of origin at any stage during resettlement processing, it is very important that you inform UNHCR and/or RSC as soon as possible.
 If you decide at any stage of the process that you are no longer interested in U.S. resettlement, you may withdraw your case by informing either UNHCR or RSC.

 If DHS approves your application for U.S. resettlement, you will be required to undergo medical screening conducted by the International Organization for Migration or a physician designated by the U.S. Embassy.
 The results of the exam may delay your travel if you are diagnosed with a disease or condition that must be treated prior to departure, such as tuberculosis.
 Following successful completion of your treatment, you will be able to proceed to the U.S. It is important that you answer questions truthfully during the medical exam so that the best possible placement decisions are made to ensure the availability of any medical treatment you may require in your resettlement location.